open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ## eopa sign

-Generate an Enterprise OPA bundle signature
+Generate an EOPA bundle signature

 ### Synopsis

-Generate an Enterprise OPA bundle signature.
+Generate an EOPA bundle signature.

 The ‘sign’ command generates a digital signature for policy bundles.
 It generates a “.signatures.json” file that dictates which files should be